marcriehm/kubernetes-research/README.md

 Kubernetes uses a rich, granular, role-based access control (RBAC) mechanism to authorize requests made to the API server (e.g. from kubectl).

 Some discussion of the API is warranted.
 The Kubernetes API is REST-based.
-Each RESTful command has a verb (e.g. HTTP methods: GET, POST, PUT, DELETE) and a yaml payload.
-The verb identifies the action and the payload contains the details of the Object against which the action is performed.
+Each RESTful command has a method (e.g. HTTP methods: GET, POST, PUT, DELETE) and a yaml payload.
+The method identifies the action to be taken with the YAML and the payload contains the details of the Object against which the action is performed.

 A sample yaml payload, for a ClusterRole (see more below) defintion, is:
 ```yaml